 This addition will be interesting for the capabilities of fashion brands.
 In the past Snapchat has partnered with the likes of Adidas and Ralph Lauren, making available virtual items that users can dress their Bitmoji characters in.
 As more people spend the majority of their time online, a virtual persona is becoming an appealing part of the experience.
 Early websites and social platforms experimented with fully customisable avatars, but Snap is one of the larger social platforms that fully invested in the capabilities of online avatars through Bitmoji.
 Snapchat will soon have the opportunity to build out a fully shoppable experience, making Bitmoji items buyable through the app.

-What is also interesting is the fact 70% of Snap users already have linked their Bitmoji avatar to their account, and Gen Z (who make up the majority of Snaps user base) are driven by personalised and customisable experiences.
-Offering further ways to customise their online persona could be a huge opportunity for the platform to strengthen brand partnerships and generate more revenue through in-app purchases.
+What is also interesting is the fact 70% of Snap users already have linked their Bitmoji avatar to their account, and Gen Z (who make up the majority of Snaps user base) are driven by personalized and customisable experiences.
+Offering further ways to customize their online persona could be a huge opportunity for the platform to strengthen brand partnerships and generate more revenue through in-app purchases.